johnandrea/draw-dna-matches/README.md

 2 NOTE Me, matching others
 ```

-By changing the internal program variable value of EVENT_ITEM to 'value' those sections should be similar to:
+By setting the option "--eventtype=value" those sections should be similar to:

 ```
 1 EVEN 732 cM